 Many of the buyers who do visit FSBO websites are real estate investors.
 They usually want to buy homes for less than market value and flip them for a profit, so they probably won't offer a fair price.

-Finally, even if you don't use the MLS, you still need to follow local real estate laws and FSBO paperwork requirements.
+Finally, even if you don't use the MLS, you must still follow local real estate laws and FSBO paperwork requirements.

 FAQ about flat fee MLS listing services